 Of course, one may take (i)–(iv) to constitute a counterexample to both Shortness of Location and Partial Locative Overlap.
 That’s fair enough, but now we must consider which package of views we should prefer: a particular approach to property instantiation captured by (i)–(iv) or a view of grounding and location that rules against such a picture.
 At this point, we can only emphasise the arguments we have already provided in favour of Partial Locative Overlap.

 Indeed, we take it to be a positive feature of our account that it rules out some metaphysical approaches.
-For what this shows is that the question of whether grounding between located entities is constrained by harmony in even a weak sense has the potential to do substantial work in metaphysics, by ruling out certain positions and cohering with others.
+For what this shows is that the question of whether grounding between physically located entities is constrained by harmony in even a weak sense has the potential to do substantial work in metaphysics, by ruling out certain positions and cohering with others.
 This shows that Partial Locative Overlap is a substantive principle, and that the arguments offered here in its favour are worth studying further.

 5. Conclusion

 It’s time to take stock.
-We have outlined a range of different principles of locative grounding harmony for instances of grounding involving located objects, and have identified the most interesting of these (involving exact location).
+We have outlined a range of different principles of locative grounding harmony for instances of grounding involving physically located objects, and have identified the most interesting of these (involving exact location).
 We have also offered two arguments in favour of the view that grounding relations between physical entities obey Partial Locative Overlap: (i) many of the relations unified by grounding are harmonious and so obey at least this principle and (ii) without Partial Locative Overlap, grounding can be used to get action at a distance.
 We then dealt with a number of potential counterexamples to Partial Locative Overlap.
 We argued either that such cases are not genuine cases of disjoint grounding or else that they are only if they allow for action at a distance.
 For the second kind of case we showed how to better understand the grounding structure of the cases in line with Partial Locative Overlap.
 We conclude that grounding for physically located entities obeys Partial Locative Overlap.
 This still leaves open the question of whether grounding of this type obeys any stronger harmony principles.
+It also leaves open the question of whether grounding in general (not just between physically located entities) obeys any principles of locative harmony at all.

 References